 Failure to comply could result in fines up to or exceeding $100,000.

-A brief and incomplete list of companies that have been sued in the past 8 years for not meeting accessibility standards on the web:
+A brief and incomplete list of companies sued in the past few years for not meeting accessibility standards on the web:

 The acronym “P.O.U.R.” means Perceivable, Operable, Understanding, and Robust, the key elements in developing an accessible website as explained by the Web Content Accessibility Guidelines ( WCAG ) 2.0.